Ski Club of Great Britain: Ski Club Freshtracks

 The Ski Club has a long history of running ski holidays.
-Family holidays were first introduced in the 1970s, and later extended to include adult and over-50s holidays; Peak Experience holidays.
-In 1996–97 the holidays programme expanded once more with the incorporation of the off piste ski company ‘Freshtracks’.
-This increased the off piste programme and included many holidays with qualified mountain guides.
+Family holidays were first introduced in the 1970s, and later extended to include adult and over-50s holidays; and Peak Experience holidays.
+In 1996–97 the holiday's programme expanded once more with the incorporation of the off-piste ski company ‘Freshtracks’.
+This increased the off-piste programme and included many holidays with qualified mountain guides.
 On holidays a rating system is employed to match skiers of similar abilities.
 This rating system is a continuation of that used during the early decades of the club's existence.

 Ski Industry Involvement

-The Ski Club publishes an annual Consumer Research Report, advises the media on snowsports-related matters, and raises awareness of British athletes and events through its website and social media channels.
+The Ski Club publishes an annual Consumer Research Report, advises the media on snow sports-related matters, and raises awareness of British athletes and events through its website and social media channels.

 The Pery Medal

 The Pery medal was instituted in 1929 by the Hon.
 E. C. Pery, later the Earl of Limerick, DSO and President of the Ski Club of Great Britain (1925–27) and was first awarded in 1930.
 Previous recipients of the medal include inspirational explorers, ski pioneers, Olympic and Paralympic champions, scientists and authors.
-Arnold Lunn was the first to be presented with the Pery medal in 1930 (he was also knighted for services to British skiing and Anglo-Swiss relations in 1952) and Sir Ranulph Fiennes, Frans Klammer, Konrad Bartelski, Alain Baxter and Hermann Maier feature among some of the well known recipients.
+Arnold Lunn was the first to be presented with the Pery medal in 1930 (he was also knighted for services to British skiing and Anglo-Swiss relations in 1952) and Sir Ranulph Fiennes, Frans Klammer, Konrad Bartelski, Alain Baxter and Hermann Maier feature among some of the well-known recipients.

 Skiclub.co.uk

-In 1995, the Ski Club launched the first ever wintersports website; www.skiclub.co.uk.
+In 1995, the Ski Club launched the first ever winter sports website; www.skiclub.co.uk.
 Despite constantly increasing competition, it remains one of the leading skiing websites.
 Relaunched in 2000, the website was transformed from a ‘brochure’ website into a fully interactive site.
-Ski Club TV, the first dedicated snowsports internet TV channel, was launched in 2006.
+Ski Club TV, the first dedicated snow sports internet TV channel, was launched in 2006.

 Ski Club Insurance

-The Ski Club of Great Britain has provided snowsports insurance for over 40 years.
-Insurance policies are designed by experts specifically for snowsports enthusiasts.
+The Ski Club of Great Britain has provided snow sports insurance for over 40 years.
+Insurance policies are designed by experts specifically for snow sports enthusiasts.

 Publications

 In 1905 the Ski Club began publishing the British Ski Year Book.
 This provided a record of changes in equipment, clothes, facilities, ski techniques, and holidays over the decades.
 In 1972 the British Ski Year Book became Ski Survey.
 In 1997 Ski Survey became Ski+board Magazine and was redesigned.
-Ski+board is published in September, October, December, February and March (this fifth issue is online only).
+Ski+board is published five times in the winter months, in September, October, December, February and March (this fifth issue is online only).
 There is also a summer version of the magazine, called Elevation.